FrankieSlinn/comedy/README.md

 ### Timelines

-As I had to go to Switzerland for five days where I was busy with a house move during the project week, timelines were tight.
+As I had to go to Switzerland for five days where I was busy with a house move during the project week, timelines were tight as it left me with four full days to do the project..
 The key focus was therefore on the MVP and a basic styling as opposed to implementing suggested additional features.
 The core requirements have all been met.

 ### Technologies Used

-The site utilised React with CSS.
+The site utilised React with CSS, an external API and HTML.
 The React Router was installed via NPM to create different page views. https://icanhazdadjoke.com was the API utilised for the site.
 It was edited via Visual Studio Code and version control was carried out via GitHub.

 ### Core Requirements
 The below requirements were provided by General Assembly which were met by the site.